-This birth story has been a long time coming, my son is 1 year old!
-I actually wrote it out soon after he was born so I wouldn’t forget anything, but it was 9 pages so lots of editing needed to be done.
-Why was it 9 pages you might ask?
+This birth story has been a long time coming.
+My son is one year old!
+I actually wrote it out soon after he was born so I wouldn’t forget anything, but it was nine pages so lots of editing needed to be done.
+Why was it nine pages you might ask?
 Because I was in labour for 65 hours!
 I edited out as much as I could but this is still a long post so bear with me or come back next week.

 The Day Before